MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Experimental Study

 The volume fraction covered by particles $\phi_{\textnormal{HD}}$ of HD is fixed at 0.5, and this factor for the point pattern simulated from PPP is $\phi_{\textnormal{PPP}}=0$.
 Moreover, we can tune the corresponding factor $\phi_{\textnormal{RSA}}$ of the RSA model to control the similarity between RSA and the other two simulation models.
 If $\phi_{\textnormal{RSA}}$ becomes closer to 0.5, it is harder to distinguish the point patterns RSA from HD.
 Hence, the factor $\phi_{\textnormal{RSA}}$ can be used to adjust the level of difficulty of the task.
-In this experiment, we consider three data sets with varying levels of difficulty $\phi_{\textnormal{RSA}}=\{0.30, 0.35, 0.40\}$.
+In this experiment, we consider three data sets with varying levels of difficulty $\phi_{\textnormal{RSA}}\in\{0.30, 0.35, 0.40\}$.

-We compare our proposed \textsc{HaarNet} with the following two GNN baselines: \textsc{GCNConv+TopKPool} uses GCN \cite{kipf2016semi} convolutional layer with TopK \cite{cangea2018towards, gao2019graph} pooling layer; \textsc{GINConv+TopKPool} employs GIN \cite{xu2018how} convolutional layer with TopK \cite{cangea2018towards, gao2019graph} pooling layer.
-All the models, including our \textsc{HaarNet} share the same neural architecture: three units of alternating convolutional layer and pooling layer followed by a three-layer MLP.
+We compare our proposed $\textsc{MathNet}$ with two GNN baselines: \textsc{GCNConv+TopKPool} uses GCN \cite{kipf2016semi} convolutional layer with TopK \cite{gao2019graph,cangea2018towards} pooling layer; \textsc{GINConv+TopKPool} employs GIN \cite{xu2018how} convolutional layer with TopK pooling layer.
+All the models, including our $\textsc{MathNet}$ share the same neural architecture: three units of alternating convolutional layer and pooling layer followed by a three-layer MLP.
 We apply the dropout \cite{hinton2012improving} only for the first layer of MLP in each model to prevent from over-fitting.
-In \textsc{GCNConv+TopKPool} and \textsc{GINConv+TopKPool}, we use global max pooling to unify the graph representations before feeding to the MLP classifier.
+In \textsc{GCNConv+TopKPool} and \textsc{GINConv+TopKPool}, we use global max pooling to unify the graph representation before the MLP classifier.
 In this experiment, we fix the number of hidden neurons to 64, learning rate to 0.001 and weight decay to 0.0005 for all the models.
 Each \textbf{PointPattern} data set is a 3-classification task on 15,000 graphs (5,000 for each class) with graph node size varying between 100 and 1,000.
 We refer the reader to TABLE~\ref{partial_statistics} for more statistics of the data sets.
-The data split and other experimental settings are the same as the procedures described in Part~\ref{exp_setup}.
-The experiment results are reported in TABLE~\ref{task2_results} and Fig.~\ref{fig:pp_plot}.
+The data split and other experimental settings are the same as the procedures described in Section~\ref{exp_setup}.
+The experimental results are reported in TABLE~\ref{task2_results} and Fig.~\ref{fig:pp_plot}.